 The American Grassfed Association definition:

 - 100% Grass Diet – Animals are fed only grass and forage from weaning until harvest

 - Raised on Pasture – Animals are raised on pasture without confinement

 - No Antibiotics or Hormones – Animals are never treated with antibiotics or added growth hormones

 Colostrum Supplement Benefits

-In nature, consuming colostrum, or first milk of a mother animal, was believed to provide the person with protection, strength, and overall life-long health.
+In nature, consuming colostrum, or the first milk of a mother animal, was believed to provide the person with protection, strength, and overall life-long health.
 Here are some of the claimed benefits of colostrum supplements:

 - Supports the body’s natural defenses

 - Improved gastrointestinal health

 - Cell repair